-Ezra Bayda and Elizabeth Hamilton give dharma talks at Zen Center San Diego, Santa Rosa Zen Group, and other venues around the world.
+Ezra Bayda and Elizabeth Hamilton give dharma talks in San Diego and at Santa Rosa Zen Group and other venues around the world.
 We have compiled some of them here, in different formats, along with readings by other teachers.

 What Is Our Life About?